fb-co/devsbunker/important_todo.md

 -   [x] use light cards for light mode
 -   [ ] use more assets in page body (svgs made in Figma and text, not just text)
 -   [ ] increase subtitles size
--   [ ] apply animations and size adjustements to smaller screens
+-   [x] apply animations and size adjustements to smaller screens

 ## High Priority

+-   [ ] hitting enter doesnt send comment and throws error

 -   [x] Stoopid ass notifications stopped working randomly (check console)
 -   [x] make sure to toggle back on clientside post validation